The Ultimate Florida Fishing Experience

 Opportunities to Fish in Florida

-You can wet your lines pretty much anywhere in Florida, and you can head home with a trunkful of fish.
-If you’re looking to take things to the next level, a few places have earned legendary status for being good even by Florida standards.
-There’s a lot of ground (or water) to cover, so forgive us if we forgot your favorite chain of lakes.
+You can wet your lines anywhere in Florida and head home with a trunkful of fish.
+If you’re looking to take things to the next level, a few places have earned legendary status for being good, even by Florida standards.
+There’s a lot of ground (or water) to cover, so forgive us if we forgot your favorite body of water.

 What part of Florida has the best fishing?